Film Review: 'Harry Potter and the Order of the Phoenix' (2007)

 Eventually some of the students, fed up with Umbridge's totalitarian reign over the school and her general incompetence as a teacher, meet at the Hog's Head Inn in Hogsmeade to do something about it.
 This is a great scene.
 We get a nice little character moment when Hermione hesitates before saying "Voldemort", instead of just "You Know Who" or "He Who Must Not Be Named".
 I also love when Ron calls Zacharias a "tosspot".
 That's such an awesome insult.

 The Hog's Head meeting leads to the students forming their own private Defence Against the Dark Arts group, calling themselves Dumbledore's Army, all beneath Umbridge's nose.
 Another great part of the film.
 It really helps convey how, even in grim situations, there's still hope.
-The scenes of Dumbledore's Army continually evading detection are a lot of fun.
+The scenes of Dumbledore's Army continually evading detection are a joy to watch.

 Umbridge's office has always disturbed me.
 The pink walls, the cutesy antique decorations, and especially the pictures of all the meowing kittens, creates this sickeningly sweet atmosphere.
 And this is coming from someone who's a cat lover!
 Granted, we know by this point in the film what kind of person Umbridge really is, but there's still something unsettling about that office.

 Once more on the topic of Mrs Norris' eyes.
 In Philosopher’s Stone and Chamber of Secrets, her eyes were a unique, unnatural red.
 In Prisoner of Azkaban, they were a normal blue-grey.
 In Goblet of Fire, they're back to red.
 In Order of the Phoenix, they've switched again to blue-grey.
-I don't think we get a good look at her eyes in Half-Blood Prince, and she's absent from Deathly Hallows Part 1, but they're blue-grey once again in Deathly Hallows Part 2.
+I don't think we get a good look at her eyes in Half-Blood Prince, and she's absent from Deathly Hallows: Part 1, but they're blue-grey once more in Deathly Hallows: Part 2.

 Ah, I love Fred and George.
 It's an immensely cathartic moment when they set off their fireworks, which turns into a dragon that chases Umbridge and destroys all the educational decrees.
 Pure awesomeness.